Before building work starts

 - terms of trade available from various sources

-Ask your potential contractors:
+Ask your potential building contractors:

 - why they propose to get building materials and fixtures from a particular source